Optimizing your dApp for Trust Wallet

 The Trust Wallet App currently offers the following functionality:

-A range of tools to provide a seamless connection between the DApps and the user on the Ethereum, BNB Smart Chain, Polygon, Optimism, Arbitrum, Avalanche, Fantom, Gnosis Chain and a few more EVM compatible Networks (Cronos, ETC, CLO, Thunder, Tomo).
+- A range of tools to provide a seamless connection between the DApps and the user on the Ethereum, Solana, Cosmos, BNB Smart Chain, Polygon, Osmosis, EVMOS, Aptos and many more EVM and Cosmos compatible networks.

 There are simple steps for blockchain developers to implement to take full advantage of these key features.
 Most are basic tips but none can be missed out.

-Familiarity with MetaMask puts you off to a good start in terms of optimizing or developing Ethereum DApps for Trust Wallet.
-The web3 development process is the same when using MetaMask as a dev tool.
-It’s our recommended choice for DApp development and gives you a quick, golden rule to use: if it works well with MetaMask, it works well with Trust Wallet.
+Familiarity with MetaMask interaction for Ethereum DApps, Phantom for Solana, Keplr for Cosmos or Petra for Aptos puts you off to a good start in terms of optimizing or developing a DApps for Trust Wallet.
+The web3 development process is the same when using MetaMask/Phantom/Keplr/Petra as a dev tool.
+It’s our recommended choice for DApp development and gives you a quick, golden rule to use: if it works well with MetaMask, Phantom, Keplr or Petra it works well with Trust Wallet.

 It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on Android and those using an iOS device.
 Your project must be developed to have a mobile-friendly UI as the Trust Wallet inbuilt browser is the primary point of access for the majority of our users.